 The Cornell Lab of Ornithology is excited to host The Cornell Lab Young Birders Event.
-Two events will be held this year—July 7-10 and July 28-31, 2022 in Ithaca, New York.
-These Young Birders Events aim to bring together teenagers with a passion for birds and an interest in pursing a career that connects with birds.
-You’ll meet people who have successful careers that involve birds in a variety of ways from ornithological researchers to tour leaders, to audio specialists and computer scientists.
+This year’s event will be held June 29-July 2 in Ithaca, New York.
+The Young Birders Event aims to bring together teenagers with a passion for birds and an interest in pursuing a career that connects with birds.
+You’ll meet people who have successful careers that involve birds in a variety of ways from ornithological researchers and tour leaders, to audio specialists and computer scientists.

 - two days of field trips